Main content

 Publish an image by right-clicking the item in the left-hand file tree and selecting Publish in the dropdown menu.

-You can access a repository of Emory-owned stock photography on Emory Photo/Video's smugmug account.
+You can access a repository of Emory-owned stock photography on Emory Photo/Video's Photoshelter account.

 Documents can be linked to in the WYSIWYG editor in the same way pages can be linked to.